Senior Vice President, Operations Manager, Bechtel Infrastructure

 During the 30 years she has worked for Bechtel, Ailie has led major UK, US and Australian infrastructure projects, in addition to oil, gas and chemicals projects in Europe and Africa.
 She brings an extensive background in rail mega-project delivery, having been previously assigned as Bechtel’s Global Rail Sector Lead.

 Ailie is Bechtel’s client relationship manager and the executive sponsor for Bechtel’s Delivery Partner role on the Sydney Metro City and Southwest and Western Sydney Airport projects – both being infrastructure projects of global scale.

 Prior to her current appointment, Ailie served in various leadership roles.
 Aside from previously being Bechtel’s Global Rail Sector Lead, Ailie has been Managing Director for Australia and Managing Director for Europe and Africa, with profit and loss accountability for rail, airport and heavy civil projects, including London City and Gatwick airports.

-Previous roles have included Project Director for Crossrail - the largest civil infrastructure project in Europe - and Project Director for High Speed 1 (HS1, originally the Channel Tunnel Rail Link), the UK’s first high-speed rail line.
-Ailie also held key leadership roles on the Boston Central Artery/Tunnel project - the most complex urban transportation project in U.S. history.
+Previous project roles have included Project Director for Crossrail - the largest civil infrastructure project in Europe - and Project Director for High Speed 1 (HS1, originally the Channel Tunnel Rail Link), the UK’s first high-speed rail line.
+Ailie also held key leadership roles on the Boston Central Artery/Tunnel project - the most complex urban transportation project in US history.

 Ailie holds a Bachelor of Chemical Engineering degree and is a Fellow of the Institute of Civil Engineers.
 She is a STEM ambassador and champions Bechtel’s approach to diversity and inclusivity.